Steppe brown bear

 The steppe brown bear (Ursus arctos priscus) is a disputed extinct subspecies of brown bear that lived in Eurasia during either the Pleistocene or the early Holocene epochs, but its geological age is uncertain.
 Fossils of the bear have been found in various caves in Slovakia, particularly those of Vazec, Vyvieranie, Lisková, Kupcovie Izbicka, and Okno.
-It is argued that the species should be rendered invalid, as its geological age is unclear and "its skull is identical to modern U. arctos."
+Other authors have argued that the subspecies should be rendered invalid, as its geological age is unclear and "its skull is identical to modern U. arctos."

 Description

 Adult males in average would have weighed 700–800 kg, with the largest individuals weighing up to 1000 kg.
-It was more carnivorous than a modern brown bear, consuming 50 kg of meat per day.
+It would have been more carnivorous than a modern brown bear, consuming 50 kg of meat per day.